slatedocs/slate/source/includes/administration/_products.md

 Optional | &nbsp;
 ------- | -----------
+`organization`<br/>*string* | The orgnization the product catalog is scoped to.
+If no organization is provided, the user's organization is used by default.
 `connectionIds`<br/>*Array[UUID]* | Array of UUID for the service connections that the catalog is bound to.
 `categories`<br/>*Array[Object]* | The list of product categories object.
 `categories.id`<br/>*UUID* | The id of product category object.
 Required for each category object.